hamiltonmneto/ArmlessWarrior/README.md

 ### Rules
 When you get hit by a foe you lost one bar of life at each time.
 You can kill a foe by hit him.
 As the game progresses the foes gets stronger, so you need more than one hit to kill it.
+Each stage has around 15 foes before the boss.
 With coins you are able to buy from the store.

 ### Point system